Ilya-Abbasian/Phishing_Site_Proj_CMPINF1205/Readme.md

 - Security warning and time pressure banners to create urgency
 - Navbar with fake account tabs to simulate a real dashboard
 - Fake transaction history table to increase realism
-- Backend server to capture and store login credentials (educational use only!)
+- Backend server to capture and store login credentials (educational use only)

 ## Research Applications

-- **Educational Training**: Teach students and employees how phishing sites operate
+- Educational training: Teach students and employees how phishing sites operate
-- **User Behavior Analysis**: Study how design elements (like urgency, warnings) affect decision-making
+- User behavior analysis: Study how design elements (like urgency, warnings) affect decision-making
-- **Security Awareness Campaigns**: Use this as a live demo to show the dangers of untrusted links
+- Security awareness campaigns: Use this as a live demo to show the dangers of untrusted links
-- **Cybersecurity Research**: Serve as a mock platform for developing anti-phishing tools and detection algorithms
+- Cybersecurity research: Serve as a mock platform for developing anti-phishing tools and detection algorithms

 ## Key Findings from Development